HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Between OTS. and the Applicant Agency

 *See OTS Grant Program Manual, Volume II, Chapter 6.
-Volume 1Jt >s avaslanle on-line at
+Volume II is available on-line at

 TERMS AND CONDITIONS

-received as a result of this Agreements subject to all federal and state regulations .governing
+received as a result of this Agreementis subject to all federal and state regulations governing

 grants and to those controls expressed in the California Traffic Grant Program Manuals which